Hugo Weaving

 Hugo Weaving's Personal Life

 Since 1984, the actor has been in a de facto marriage with Katrina Greenwood.
-They don't need a wedding - both are skeptical about this formality.
+They don't need a wedding - both are skeptical of the formality.

 You do or you don't know know whether your relationship is solid.
 And even if you think it is and you get married, that doesn't mean it is...
 So you have to work on it either way.

-Perhaps their point of view is correct - at least, over all these years, Weaving has never been spotted with another woman, which means true feelings do not need formal confirmation.
+Perhaps their approach is right - after all these years, Weaving has never been spotted with another woman, proving that true feelings don't need formal confirmation.

 Hugo Weaving with his wife Katrina Greenwood